-On Linux, the up.time Monitoring Station installer is a console application.
+On Linux, the Uptime Infrastructure Monitor Monitoring Station installer is a console application.

-- 1. Ensure you have logged in to the Monitoring Station system as root.

-- 2. Type the following command:
+- 1. Ensure you have logged in to the Monitoring Station system as root. - 2.
+Type the following command:

-- sh up.time-<version>-linux.bin
+sh uptime-<version>-linux.bin

 It can take up to several minutes for the components of the installer to be extracted from the .bin file.